-- 1. Investment management fees were lower in 2019 due to investment strategy changes, a fee reduction in global fixed income and differences between actual and projected asset allocations.
-The amount includes investment advisory services for the overall hedge funds portfolio but excludes fees charged by the individual hedge fund managers.
-It also excludes fees for the real estate and infrastructure investments, as the investment income in these asset classes is net of fees. - Investment consulting includes fees for fund evaluation, performance measurement services, and special projects such as strategic asset allocations.
+- 1. Investment management fees were higher in 2020 mainly due to portfolio growth.
+The amount includes investment advisory services for the overall hedge funds and part of the private debt portfolio but excludes fees charged by the individual hedge and private debt fund managers.
+It also excludes fees for the real estate and infrastructure investments, as the investment income in these asset classes is net of fees. - 2.
+Investment consulting includes fees for fund evaluation, performance measurement services, and special projects such as strategic asset allocations.
 These fees tend to vary from one year to the next. - 3.
 These expenses include actuarial valuations, consulting for special projects, as well as ongoing actuarial services.
-Similar to investment consulting, these costs tend to vary from one year to the next. - 4.
-Pension administration reflects external fees paid for the external pension administration system including costs related to producing employee benefit statements.
+Like investment consulting, these costs tend to vary from one year to the next. - 4.
+Pension administration reflects external fees paid for the external pension administration system, including costs related to producing employee benefit statements.

 - 5. Other professional fees include legal fees.
 These fees tend to vary from one year to the next. - 6.
-Other administration includes internal charges from the University of Ottawa, governance costs (pension committee expenses), and amounts paid to the Ontario Ministry of Finance.
+Other administration includes internal charges from the University of Ottawa, governance costs (pension committee expenses), and amounts paid to the Ministry of Finance.
 University of Ottawa internal charges are largely comprised of salaries and benefits for investment management and pension benefit administration staff that is allocated to the pension plan. - 7.
 The 2018 figure includes HST payment adjustments while the 2017 total includes HST recoveries for previous years. - 8.
 Total administration fees for the year were within the approved budget. - 9.
-Basis Points: one basis point is 1/100th of one percent.
+Basis points: One basis point is 1/100th of one percent.